orionHong/ArduinoDrive/README.md

 **Software Component**
 - Arduino - C/C++: Arduino IDE
-- Desktop app - Java: NetBeans
+- Desktop app - Java: NetBeans, Java Swing

 ## Description
 * Arduino acts as the **server**, and the user interface for uploading and downloading files to and from Arduino.